Carnival Sunrise: Design

 Carnival Sunrise is 272.3 m long and has a beam of 35.5 m.
 Fully laden, she draws 8.3 m of water.
 The vessel's gross tonnage, which is a measure of volume and not of weight, is 101,509.

 Carnival Sunrise has a diesel-electric propulsion system in which the main generators provide electricity for all shipboard functions from propulsion motors to hotel systems such as air conditioning and lighting.
 Her power plant consists of six diesel generating sets, four 16-cylinder Wärtsilä-Sulzer 16ZAV40S and two 12-cylinder 12ZAV40S medium-speed diesel engines.
 Her two 17.6-megawatt electric propulsion motors and controllable pitch propellers give the ship a maximum speed of 22.5 kn and a service speed of about 20 kn.
 For maneuvering at ports, Carnival Sunrise has six transverse thrusters.
 She was completed and entered service in 1999.

-In 2019, Carnival Triumph docked in Cadiz, Spain to undergo a $200 million refurbishment.
-She was renamed Carnival Sunrise on completion of the refit.
-The ship was officially renamed by Kelly Arison, who is a daughter of Carnival Corporation Chairman Micky Arison.
-The ceremony took place on May 23 in New York.

-Incidents and accidents

-2012 arrest in Galveston
+Service history

+Carnival Triumph

-On March 29, 2012, a judge ordered the ship to be held in Galveston, Texas.
+On March 29, 2012, an American judge ordered the ship to be held at Galveston, Texas.
 The move came as part of a $10 million lawsuit filed in federal court in Galveston by relatives of a German tourist who died in the Costa Concordia disaster.
-Reports say that the warrant ordering the ship held in port states that "the court finds that the conditions for an attachment of defendants' joint and collective property within this district, mainly the MS Carnival Triumph, appear to exist upon an admiralty and maritime claim".
+Reports said that the warrant ordering the ship held in port states that "the court finds that the conditions for an attachment of defendants' joint and collective property within this district, mainly the MS Carnival Triumph, appear to exist upon an admiralty and maritime claim".
 Carnival Triumph was allowed to unload passengers and cargo and move between berths until a hearing could be scheduled.